 Whether you’re still living through lockdown, or easing back into some semblance of normal life, warmer weather calls for a wardrobe switch up.
 Step away from the loungewear and embrace an easy movement-boosting silhouette.
-Day dresses, lightweight, comfortable and with alluring design details are a sublime way to spring into the new season.
+Day dresses, lightweight, comfortable and with alluring design details are a sublime way to spring into the summer season.

-Discover the doyennes of daytime dresses
+Discover the doyennes of daytime summer dresses

 Australian designer Marina Cortbawi founded Merlette in New York in 2016.
 Her easy, voluminous dresses have become the hallmark of the brand, with a design roster which also includes blouses, skirts and separates, all responsibly-made from natural fabrics.
 Lightweight Pima cotton from India makes up the mainstay; all fabrics and yarns are fully traceable.